ibr01998/QT-ToDO/README.md

 If you allready have a timer active before changing the time than it won't change color but every task after changing the color will have this new color.

+# Conclusion

+The Idea is defently there and making it was a lot of fun but I think it sort of application are best made as a web app.
+I would have a lot more flexabily to really make something good.
+I think QT is great but has a lot more to offer for industrial based application than small helper tools.
+I'm very intressed to see how this testcase we come out in Ionic and Electron!

 ## Screenshots
 Add Task